elclay7/HashMonitor/README.md

 - **hashcreation.sh** - Finds the hashes of all files found in the selected directories and saves those hashes to the file hash.txt
 - **hashmonitor.sh** - Looks up the hashes of all files in the selected directories and compares them with those stored in hash.txt

-Will notify you by mail when:
+Will notify you by mail and telegram when:

 - **Files changed**: The hash found does not match the one stored in hash.txt
 - **New files**: Found hash does not exist in hash.txt